 How Doxycycline for Dogs Works

-As an antibiotic, doxycycline binds to the 30s ribosomal subunit inside bacteria which inhibits the ability to make vital proteins, eventually leading to bacterial death.1,2 Basically, it prevents bacterial cells from working, so they die.
+As an antibiotic, doxycycline binds to the 30s ribosomal subunit inside bacteria.
+This inhibits the bacteria’s ability to make vital proteins, eventually leading to bacterial death.1,2

-There are several different methods by which doxycycline might be useful in treating cancer.
+There are several methods by which doxycycline might be useful to help treat cancer.
 Let’s go over a few now.

 Inhibiting Protein Synthesis